BaronLip/redux_by_tania_rascia/README.md

 ## STATUS
 ~~Updated to use RTK but PostsPage does not return any posts.~~\
-Should complete the other components in the walkthrough separately.
-Based on lack of knowledge on Redux Toolkit, recommend using standard format of reducers and actions first.
+~~Should complete the other components in the walkthrough separately.
+Based on lack of knowledge on Redux Toolkit, recommend using standard format of reducers and actions first.~~\
+Complete.
+There's some fogginess in it's functionality but it's another step in the journey.

 ## NOTES
 `index.js`